-Humans evolved where coconut palms naturally grow.
+Humans have lived with coconut palms for millennia.
 Primates, including early humans, ate, and still eat, coconuts.
 Coconut is a natural food for us.

 The carnivore’s natural diet is high in both protein and animal fat.
-Wild animals But there are only two essential fatty acids (EFA) that cats must obtain from their diet: linoleic acid (LA) and arachidonic acid (AA).
-Dogs don’t need AA, only LA.
-(In kittens and puppies DHA is also essential).
+Wild animals But there are only three essential fatty acids (EFA) that cats must obtain from their diet: linoleic acid (LA), alpha linolenic acid (ALA) and arachidonic acid (AA).
+Dogs don’t need AA, only LA and ALA.
+(In kittens and puppies EPA and DHA are also essential).

-Adult cats and dogs can benefit from many other fats and oils, particularly EPA and DHA, but they aren’t absolutely necessary.
+Adult cats and dogs can benefit from many other fats and oils, particularly EPA and DHA, but they aren’t necessary for survival.

 Coconut oil is very big in human nutrition right now, but it isn’t a good choice for pets.
 While it contains tiny bit of LA (2%), they have no for need the other fatty acids it contains.